getbase/starter/readme.md

 # [Base Starter](http://getbase.org)

-### A Rock Solid, Starter template that includes the base CSS framework and other goodies.
+### A Rock Solid, Starter template that includes the Base CSS framework and other goodies.

 Start your web / app projects right away.
 Spend less time with setup and focus more time on writing beautiful styles.